+G: Gauss $(1T=10^4 G)$

-- 6. Select the units in which to display the measurement results: - T: Tesla - mT: mTesla (1T=10 mT) - G: Gauss (1T=10 G) - kG: kGauss (1T=10 kG) - ppm: parts per million (relative to value set in Parameters > Display) - MHz: NMR frequency (depends on gyromagnetic ratio of sample material) MHz-p: proton equivalent NMR frequency ( $1T \approx 42.5775$ MHz-p) - 7.
+kG: kGauss (1T=10 kG)

+ppm: parts per million (relative to value set in Parameters > Display)

+MHz: NMR frequency (depends on gyromagnetic ratio of sample material)

+- MHz-p: proton in water equivalent NMR frequency (1T ≈ 42.57638507 MHz-p) - 7.
 Standard deviation of the measurement.
 Shown on the plot as error bars.
 Displays "NaN", and no error bars, if Parameters > Search / Averaging > Measurement averaging is turned off. - 8.
 The channel to be searched.
 A channel is either a physical probe, or a logical collection of probes, defined in Setup. - 9.
 Force the PT2026 to scan for connected probes and update the channel list. - 10.
 The currently active probe.
 For a physical channel, this is the same as the Channel selection, but for a logical collection of probes, this indicates which of those probes was used for the last measurement. - 11.
 Probe information.
 Shows the currently active probe's serial number and designation. - 12.
 Start measuring.
 Click again to stop measuring. - Manual Search.
 Modify the Numeric Result field to set the search value (see item 5).
 Click this button again to reenter standard search mode; if the NMR value was found, it will be retained and the instrument will start measuring. - 14.
 Freeze the Numeric Result display.
 The instrument, the Plot display and the file recording continue to function. - 15.
 Retain the maximum measurement.
 The instrument, the Plot display and the file recording continue to function. - 16.
 Retain the minimum measurement.
 The instrument, the Plot display and the file recording continue to function. - 17.
 Indicates the instrument is running. - 18.
 Indicates the instrument is searching for the NMR resonance. - 19.
 Indicates the instrument is measuring. - 20.
-Indicates the instrument is waiting for a trigger. - 21.
-Indicates that the instrument is unable to detect an NMR signal. - 22.
+Indicates the instrument is waiting for a trigger.

+- 21. Indicates that the instrument is unable to detect an NMR signal. - 22.
 Indicates the measurement is not trustworthy.
 Lit in Manual Search mode because the NMR resonance might be above or below the set frequency. - 23.
-Indicates the overall instrument status: - Green: Measuring; the displayed result is trustworthy. - Orange: Measuring in Manual Search mode; the displayed result is not the NMR resonance. - Red: Indicates that the instrument is unable to detect an NMR signal. - Yellow: Reviewing recorded data. - Off: Not measuring.

-- 24. The Search progress bar shows the status of the NMR signal search; to be precise, it shows the current frequency within the selected range.
+Indicates the overall instrument status: - Green: Measuring; the displayed result is trustworthy. - Orange: Measurement is questionable, for example in Manual Search mode. - Red: Indicates that the instrument is unable to detect an NMR signal. - Yellow: Reviewing recorded data. - Off: Not measuring. - 24.
+The Search progress bar shows the status of the NMR signal search; to be precise, it shows the current frequency within the selected range.
 Once the NMR signal has been found, the name of the progress bar changes to Uniformity, and indicates an estimate of the field uniformity. - 25.
 Displays the Plot page, for graphical data displays. - 26.
 Displays the Parameter page, for basic instrument adjustments. - 27.
 Displays the Advanced page, for advanced instrument adjustments. - 28.
 Displays the File page, for saving and recalling measurement files. - 29.
 Displays the Setup page, for instrument configuration settings. - 30.
 Provides prompts and status information.
 Click on the black arrow to expand it and see a log of past messages.